home-assistant/alerts.home-assistant.io/alerts/docker_2010.markdown

 homeassistant: ">0.7"
 ---

 On December 9, 2020 Docker released version 20.10.
-This version is curerntly not compatible with the Supervisor that is running on a Supervised installation.
+This version is currently not compatible with the Supervisor that is running on a Supervised installation.
 If you are running our Home Assistant Operating System or Home Assistant Core directly in Docker, this alert does **not** apply to you.

 There are 2 parts to this issue.
 The first is the removal of filtering of images over the API, this results in images not beeing recognized by the Supervisor correctly.